Fillip14/geral-sandbox/README.md

-# geral-sandbox
-Noções gerais sobre software
+# Noções gerais sobre software